Tisha Emily Bohr, PhD

 Veterinary Medical Center

-I’m currently working as a post-doctoral research associate studying planaria regeneration in the Adler lab at Cornell University.
-I’m particularly interested in the regulation of tissue specification during regeneration.
+I’m currently working as a post-doctoral research associate studying planaria regeneration.
+I’m particularly interested in how stem cells contribute to the regeneration of organs after injury.
 I am also looking to expand my skills as a STEM educator during my post-doctoral position.

 SFI UREKA Summer Undergraduate Internship: During undergraduate study, I was awarded a full time, paid, summer internship through the Science Foundation of Ireland (SFI) Undergraduate Research Experience & Knowledge Award (UREKA) at Trinity College Dublin.
 During this internship, I investigated the use of conserved gene family, Sfrps, across embryos of two vertebrate species under Dr. Paula Murphy.
 I also participated in seminars and workshops that covered topics such as grant writing, oral presentations and scientific ethics.